red-gate/level-up-academy/web-training/JavaScript/Week 7 - NPM/Instructions.md

 - Add an entry to the `"scripts":` section in `package.json` called `"hello"`.
   - Have `hello` call `node index.js`
   - Verify that everything is kosher by running `npm run hello` from the command line, seeing your console message.
-- ** Expand: Add a new js file, export something, import it in index.js **
 - Commit; switch drivers

 We have successfully run some server-side JavaScript!
 But that's not the goal of this exercise ;)